 Getting a pet can be the best thing you can do; it offers companionship, helps with exercise, and they really can become a true part of the family.
-However, there is a lot to consider before you bring your pet into your home and your life, and it’s essential that you carry out all the research necessary before you make that step and take responsibility for one.
+However, there is a lot to consider before you bring your pet into your home and your life, and you must carry out all the research necessary before you make that step and take responsibility for one.
 To help you, here are some of the main considerations to make before getting a pet.

 Can You Commit?

 If the answer is no, then now might not be the best time to get a pet, no matter how much you want one.
-Wait until you can really commit and you and the animal in question will be much happier.
+Wait until you can really commit, and you and the animal in question will be much happier.